BhaskarTrivedi/Robotics/Readme.md

   **SimplifiedFootball**<br/>
 In this project two team compete each other in simplefied version of football match.
 Field is divided into three areas.
 Each team has their own defence area where other team can't come and middle area is as free space.
 Football match is played by using IR ball and each team is provided IR sensor to detect the ball.
 Teams are free to use their choice of sensor.
 Each team compete each other in free space that is middle area of field and try to push IR ball to opponent area such that ball should hit opponet wall.
-<br/>Click on image below for details description of SimplifiedFootball
+<br/>Click below image for details description of SimplifiedFootball
 [![Watch Video here](https://github.com/BhaskarTrivedi/Robotics/blob/master/SimplifiedFootball/Image/IMG_20191212_170613.jpg)](https://github.com/BhaskarTrivedi/Robotics/tree/master/SimplifiedFootball)

 <br/>**Search, find and extuigish the fire**<br/>
 Search, find and extuigish the fire This project is design to explore the unknown territory and perform the desire task using autonomous robot.
 Robot will start any of the room which is not know to it before time.
 It have to explore all map find out the fire source( candle light) and extuigish it to remove fire hazard.
-[![Watch Video here](https://github.com/BhaskarTrivedi/Robotics/blob/master/Search_find_extuigish_the_fire/Image/IMG_20191125_133910.jpg)](https://github.com/BhaskarTrivedi/Robotics/tree/master/Search_find_extuigish_the_fire)
+Click below image for details description of Search, find and extuigish the fire [![Watch Video here](https://github.com/BhaskarTrivedi/Robotics/blob/master/Search_find_extuigish_the_fire/Image/IMG_20191125_133910.jpg)](https://github.com/BhaskarTrivedi/Robotics/tree/master/Search_find_extuigish_the_fire)